d0ntdeleteme/liquorice-1/README.md

 ### Shortcodes

-Liquorice comes with these additional shortcodes:
+Liquorice-1 comes with these additional shortcodes:

 #### gist